Your destination for insight into the world of event fundraising, charity auctions and no-risk travel packages.

 In a perfect world, auction committees would have no problem getting unique and exciting charity auction items donated for their fundraising events.
 Anyone who has served on a charity auction committee knows this is rarely the case.

-Setting the minimum starting bid at a low, fair price can help your Nonprofit raise more money per item.
-Here are some guidelines for setting a minimum bid that will attract and encourage more donors to participate at your next charity auction.
+In your charity auction, setting the minimum starting bid at a low, fair price can help your Nonprofit raise more money per item.
+Here are some guidelines for setting a minimum bid that will attract and encourage more donors to participate at your next charity auction while earning plenty of profit for your cause.

 The last thing you want is for your guests to ignore the exciting silent auction items you've worked so hard to secure.
 Here are a few tried-and-true strategies to help draw donors to the silent auction tables and encourage more bidding activity.
 1. Arrange the Room Strategically Popular retailers are very deliberate about the way they arrange stores and display merchandise to entice shoppers to spend money.
 The next time you walk through Nordstrom, take a look at the way items are presented in various departments.
 Observe everything from the amount of space separating displays to the little artistic knick-knacks that add to the "look & feel" of a collection.
 The same concept applies to silent auction tables, where presentation is just as important for enticing donors to bid.
 Consider these tips when you set up your displays: Arrange your silent auction tables with adequate space between them so guests can move freely.
 Incorporate visual cues such as colorful balloons, lights or signage to mark pathways and other points of interest.
 Set up drink stations on the opposite side of the auction-staging area so when guests want a fresh beverage they'll have to walk through the silent auction.
 Spruce up your tables with decorations that compliment the theme of the event or the mission of your organization.
 2. Distribute a Silent Auction Item Catalog A great tool for all of your guests is to create a simple and attractive catalog in Microsoft Word with pictures and brief descriptions of all the items up for auction.
 Strategically place the catalog throughout the event on dining tables, at the bar and even in the bathrooms.
 For a link to download our professionally designed, 100%-customizable auction catalog template for Microsoft Word, click below: If you have a large selection of silent auction items, select only the top 20-30 to include in the catalog.
 You can also use this list of top items in the event program and to promote the event in email newsletters, on social media and on your website.
 The printed information will give all guests (even those who can't attend) a chance to browse the items, increasing the chances they will bid.